Getting Started¶

 uv pip install -e ".[dev]"

-Below is a minimal example that wires together an agent, HTTP transport, an OpenAI LLM, and both native and MCP tools:
+Below is a compact example that wires together an agent, HTTP transport, an OpenAI-compatible LLM wrapper, and both native and MCP tools:

 from protolink.agents import Agent